Du4nG/SSG-2/content/posts/diaspora_2/index.md

 \
 \
 \
 I ended up questioning about some aspect of her life.
-And yeah, I guess she really went for the degree after our last meet since 2024.
-Time flies, doesn't it.
+And yeah, I guess she really went for the degree since the last time we saw each other.
+Time flies, doesn't it ?
 Before long, "Miss or Mrs", if she were asked, I guess it'll be "Master".

-Speaking of which, I realized that cant cook
+But did you .
+*"Homework, cooking, you tell me."*
 \
 \
 \
-Being seduced by a smile, so that’s how it was.
+Speaking of which, if a cooking competition were held, I'd be the first to be disqualified, my knowledge of the kitchen is next to zero.
+Which, isn’t good at all, especially since my colleague claimed I’d likely never find a favorite place to eat out around here.
+Why ?
+Because there are none !
+\
+\
+\

 Tethered me back to the present.
 \